Ahmedhassanin12/Ahmedhassanin12/README.md

 # This is a e-commerce  project created with [Next.js](https://nextjs.org/)
-- e-commrce website created with next.js and React
+- e-commerce  website created with next.js and React
 - make payment with stripe
 - using sanity cms for backend
 - using css only for styleing